embraceitmobile/animated_tree_view/README.md

 root                      | Root node of the TreeView scrollToIndex             | Allows to scroll to any item with index in the list.
 If you do not have the index of the item, then use the alternate scrollToItem method item instead. scrollToItem              | Utility method to scroll to any visible item in the tree. toggleNodeExpandCollapse  | Utility method to expand or collapse an item.

 ## Future Goals
-* [ ] Improve documentation
+* [x] Improve documentation
+* [x] Add more ExpansionBehaviors
 * [ ] Add more examples
 * [ ] Add more utility functions for Node
 * [ ] Add a `DiffUtil` to the controller to update the whole tree data more easily